 The sinking of the RMS Titanic, one of the most famous shipwrecks in history, plays a significant role in the series.
 In the first season, the Crawley family learns that their distant relatives, Lord Patrick and his son, James Crawley, have perished in the disaster.
 This news shakes the family as they were set to inherit the estate had Patrick survived.
 As a result, the future of the Downton Abbey estate hangs in the balance.

 The article highlights that the sinking of the Titanic serves as a turning point in the show, leading to a series of consequences for the Crawley family.
+With the death of their presumed heir, a series of complex inheritances and marriage settlements come into play, further complicating the family's plans for the future of the estate.

-Furthermore, the tragedy also affects the downstairs staff at Downton Abbey.
 Several characters, such as John Bates, a valet, and William Mason, a footman, have their lives significantly impacted by the loss of friends and acquaintances on the ill-fated ship.
+This illustrates how the sinking of the Titanic reverberates throughout society, touching the lives of both the elite and those in service.